Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You want to ensure that you pick an air purifier that’s designed to effectively move air.
 You should ideally look for a unit with a CADR score that’s slightly higher than what’s necessary based on the total square footage of your dorm room.

 By default, dorm rooms usually aren’t large.
 This means that if you pick an air purifier that’s too noisy — even in the lowest speed settings — you might find it too loud to run consistently.
-Ideally, look for a silent air purifier that features quiet or sleep modes which means that the fan won’t emit more than around 50 decibels while in operation.
+Ideally, look for a silent air purifier that features quiet or sleep modes, so the fan won’t emit more than 50 decibels while in operation.

 Remember that the actual air purifier unit can last for long periods without needing to be replaced.
 But the air filters must be replaced regularly.
 HEPA air purifier filters must be replaced every six to 12 months while activated carbon filters must be replaced more frequently at three to six-month intervals.